 For some years, I was busy planting crops, fruit trees, vegetables and a rich variety of plants on my moderate-sized farm, which I also surrounded with ornamental plants, shrubs, and trees to make my farm look inviting.

 I also raised farm animals, like hens, cows, pigs, horses, and took care of some domesticated animals like cats.
-Through time, I was able to grow my farm, even building structures inside, until it looked more like an estate fit for royalty. <BIG Laugh>

 The depths of the human heart always long for silence and solitude. ~~ Felix O. Magallanes

 I speak for myself and these words ring true for me.
 I need to connect with my inner self for my spiritual nourishment.
 It may be because I’m reflective by nature.
 My energy easily depletes when I cannot find even a little time for silence.
 Silence.

 But I believe that for most people this must be true as well.
 We’ve heard of stories of the rich, the famous and beautiful, the accomplished, who at the end of the day find themselves feeling empty.
 Continue reading “In the Stillness”